Gifted very young children

 - finding places to visit – check out the local newspaper or your early childhood centre for public exhibitions, museums and art galleries, groups for young children with an art, music, cultural, language, or sport focus.
 Culture and interest clubs provide activities and experiences that can extend your child and help them to develop generally

 - asking for help from your friends, family and whānau - sometimes sharing the load or having some time to yourself can make all the difference

 - having fun – laugh together and simply enjoy their company.

-Talk to your early childhood education or kōhanga reo if your child is attending one.
-If your child is attending an early childhood service or kōhanga reo, talk to their educators.
-They will be interested in knowing all about your child's interests and abilities so that they can support them well.
+Talk to the educators at your early childhood centre or kōhanga reo, if your child is attending one.
+They will be interested in knowing all about your child's interests and abilities so that they can support their learning well.

 They can also advise you about what to do next and provide contact details of those who can help if more support or information is needed.